coleifer/peewee/docs/peewee/api.rst

         upon success will be committed.
 If an error is raised inside the function, the transaction will be rolled back and the error will be re-raised.

+        Nested functions can be wrapped with ``commit_on_success`` - the database will keep a stack and only commit when it reaches the end of the outermost function.

         :param func: function to decorate

         .. code-block:: python